Good content is good business.

 To achieve your objectives, a key part of your content strategy must include defining just one well-defined goal for each piece of content.

-Even though this is your responsibility, the writer should be able to work on the content without deviating from this goal.
+Even though this is your responsibility, good content writers should be able to work on the content without deviating from this goal.

 For example, if a piece of content is meant for digital PR and to generate media coverage, it must be written objectively and focused on news-worthy content.